hong-kyungs/kokoa-clone-2021/README.md

 #Kokoa Clone 2021

-THis is my first step for Kokoa clone.
+    This is my first step for kokoa clone.
+I hope it will work well.